Clarence Elkins: Release and lawsuits

-Lawsuits

 Clarence Elkins settled with the state of Ohio for US$1.075 million.
 He later filed a civil suit against the Barberton police for failing to disclose the incriminating statement by Earl Mann during his 1999 arrest.
 Barberton police sought to have the case dismissed, but failed.
 The judge ruled that had Mann's statement to Officer Gerard Antenucci been disclosed to the defense, they most likely would have noticed the proximity of Mann, a convicted felon, to the Johnson residence, as well as the behavior of Tonia Brasiel on the morning after the murder.
 Mann's DNA would almost certainly have been tested, and Elkins would almost certainly not have been convicted.
 Elkins later settled with the Barberton police for $5.25 million.

+Mann's conviction

+In 2008, ten years after the crimes were committed, in a plea agreement to avoid the death penalty, Mann pleaded guilty to charges of aggravated rape and aggravated murder for the death of Johnson, as well as aggravated rape of Brooke (he was not charged with robbery as the statue of limitation had expired).
+He was sentenced to a minimum of 55 years in prison, meaning he will not be eligible for parole until age 90 or 91.

+Aftermath

 Reform efforts

 Melinda Elkins Dawson was instrumental in getting Ohio to pass Senate Bill 262, also known as Post Conviction DNA Law.
 This bill contains provisions for DNA testing post-conviction, using outcome determinative guidelines.
 Melinda also serves as chair of the board of directors for "Ohioans to stop executions".
 As a public speaker and victim advocate, she continues to fight for justice and to increase awareness of wrongful convictions.
-In an interview with Forensic Files, she said that she and Clarence never blamed her niece Brooke for his imprisonment, but admitted that she hadn't spoken to her or her mother since the trial.

 Clarence Elkins was instrumental in getting Ohio to pass Senate Bill 77, also known as Ohio's Innocence Protection Act.
 This bill includes provisions requiring the police to follow best practices for eyewitness identifications, provides incentives for the videotaping of interrogations, and requires that DNA be preserved in homicide and sexual assault cases.
 Elkins spent much time advocating for what has been termed the "national model" of innocence reform bills, and the "most important piece of criminal justice legislation in Ohio in a century".

 Clarence also engages in public speaking about his case and wrongful convictions in general at universities and other locations across the United States.